 New York is an incredible city to explore!
 It’s a hive of activity, buzzing with life, culture and loads of foodie haunts to fill up at.
 That being said, with all these best things to do in New York, it can be hard to prioritize just a few of the best areas of the city.

-Now, you can obviously see a lot in a day in New York.
 That being said, there’s a massive amount of free things to do in New York that you’ll probably end up spending months trying to see.
 Obviously, if you’re heading across for a long weekend or a quick stopover, then you’ll want to cram in as much as you can.

 Truthfully, New York is the kind of city that’s always changing and pretty exciting to explore, even if you’ve been more than once.
 I’ve popped across the pond countless times and each stay in New York has been completely different.